KristianLika1/CS50-Core-Projects/README.md

 ## Note
 I did not complete the final web track modules, as my focus was on data handling and scientific computing.

+This repo is a clone of my original one since CS50 keeps them private.